PapirusDevelopmentTeam/papirus-icon-theme/README.md

 ### Papirus Installer

-Use the script to install the latest version directly from the master branch of this repo (independent from your distribution).
+Use the script to install the latest version directly from the master branch of this repo (this method does not depend on your distribution).

 Find the install script [here](install.sh) or proceed with command-line instructions below.